 The Company will contribute an amount equal to 100% of the portion of a participant's pre-tax contributions that does not exceed 2% of a participant's eligible compensation, subject to certain limitations defined in the Plan document.
-For the years ended December 31, 2010 and 2009, the total matching contribution by the Company was \$29,134 and \$49,624, respectively.
+For the years ended December 31, 2011 and 2010, the total matching and other contributions by the Company were \$33,674 and \$29,134, respectively.
 The Company may also make a discretionary Company contribution in the amount of 2% of a participant's eligible compensation.
-For the years ended December 31, 2010 and 2009, the total discretionary Company contribution was \$106,589 and \$116,037, respectively.
+For the years ended December 31, 2011 and 2010, the total discretionary Company contribution was \$117,575 and \$106,589, respectively.